What is Serverless? A beginners guide.

 The definition of Serverless

-Serverless computing or execution is a model where computer resources are allocated on demand by a modern cloud service provider.
+Serverless is a model where computer resources are allocated on demand by a modern cloud service provider.
 When an application is not in use, no resources are allocated.

 The result is that, for all practical purposes, Serverless removes the need for traditional physical or virtual servers, capacity planning, and maintenance, allowing developers to focus entirely on building great applications - instead of spending time on setting up complex infrastructure.